 Ingredients

-You’ll need the following ingredients to make this yummy casserole (check for the substitutions below):
+You’ll need the following ingredients to make this delicious savory casserole (check for the substitutions below):

 - sweet potatoes